Days Countdown

 Taking Action for Mountain Sustainability

-To advocate for sustainable mountain development, everyone can take part in various initiatives, such as:
+To support sustainable mountain development, individuals can take part in initiatives such as:

-- Participating in local conservation efforts.
+- Participating in local conservation projects.